davidmoten/openapi-codegen/README.md

 ### Authentication
 Set an interceptor in the client builder to an instance of `BearerAuthenticator` or `BasicAuthenticator` or do your own thing entirely.

-### HTTP Patch
+### HttpService
+The HttpService can be set in the Client builder and encapsulates all HTTP interactions.
+The default HttpService is `DefaultHttpService.INSTANCE` which is based on HttpURLConnection class.
 Funnily enough the java HttpURLConnection classes don't support the HTTP PATCH verb.
-This library makes PATCH calls as POST calls with the header `X-HTTP-Method-Override: PATCH` which is understood by most web servers.
-If you'd like to use the PATCH verb then call `.allowPatch()` on the Client builder.
+The default HttpService makes PATCH calls as POST calls with the header `X-HTTP-Method-Override: PATCH` which is understood by most web servers.
+If you'd like to use the PATCH verb then call `.allowPatch()` on the Client builder (for instance if you've modified HttpURLConnection static field using reflection to support PATCH).

+The alternative to the default HttpService is `ApacheHttpClientHttpService.INSTANCE` which is based on Apache Httpclient 5.x (and has full support for the PATCH verb).

 ## Multipart requests
 Client code is generated for multipart/form-data requests specified in the openapi definition, including setting custom content types per part.
 Here's an example: